TI-Tokyo/riak-docs-fork/content/riak/kv/3.2.0/configuring/next-gen-replication/fullsync.md

 ### Riak Security

-If Riak Security is enabled on the sink cluster, then the username for replication can be set in the `repl_username` setting:
+If Riak Security is enabled on the sink cluster, then the username for replication can be set with the `repl_username` setting:

 ```
 repl_username = source-cluster-replication-user